 Reviewed by Mike G

-Over three decades the label released over 50 various-artist compilations - an enormous number - yet in truth much of the label’s best output can be found on a handful of original artist albums by Ackerman, Winston, Michael Hedges and a number of others.
-Regardless, The First 10 Years (1990) and 20 Years of Windham Hill (1996) do make excellent introductions.
+Over three decades the label released more than 50 various-artist compilations - an enormous number - yet in truth much of the label’s best output can be found on a handful of original artist albums by Ackerman, Winston, Michael Hedges and a number of others.
+Regardless, the two compilations The First 10 Years (1990) and 20 Years of Windham Hill (1996) do make excellent introductions.
 They score points as much for their enormous coverage as for their consistent quality.
 They're intelligently compiled with excellent sleeve notes and guaranteed to sort out pretty quickly whether or not Windham Hill has anything for your tastes.